Research

 Theology as World-Building: I am working on an interdisciplinary project that uses theories of subcreation to articulate theology as a discourse of performative utterances that engage in the practice of building ‘imaginary’ worlds.

-Seven Minutes in Sodom: A collaboration with a cinematographer to transform the erotic narrative framing of my dissertation into a short film.
+Seven Minutes in Sodom: A collaboration with a cinematographer to transform the erotic narrative framework of my dissertation into a short film.

 Recent & Forthcoming Publications